fac22/final-project-ideas/README.md

 - What technology might be interesting to explore?
 - What product might tie together your learnings from the course?

-If you have an idea, add a markdown file to this repo, outlining the idea and what might be the achievable learning outcomes of the project.
+If you have an idea, add a GitHub issue to this repo, outlining the idea and what might be the achievable learning outcomes of the project.

+Comment on each other's ideas! #hivemind 🐝